 - Unopened, in Pantry: 5 months past best-by date

 - Opened, in Pantry: 3-5 months past best-by date

-Grinding breaks down coffee beans so it has more surface area.
-This means that more of the coffee will be exposed to air, causing it to gas off and oxidize faster.
-The coffee should still be safe to consume for several years after its “best by” date but may have already lost a lot of its flavor.
+Secondly, grinding breaks down coffee beans, so it has more surface area.
+This means more of the coffee will be exposed to air, causing it to gas off and oxidize faster.
+The coffee should still be safe to consume for several years after its “best by” date but may have already lost much of its flavor.

 Whole Roasted Coffee Beans

 - Unopened, in Pantry: 12-24 months past best-by date